 The Purpose of a Term Sheet

-Considering a term sheet is the first formal step towards moving forward with an angel investment deal, it’s extremely important that all conditions and terms of the deal are explained clearly throughout the document.
+The term sheet is a negotiation document.
+It is the first formal step towards moving forward with an angel investment deal, it’s extremely important that all conditions and terms of the deal are explained clearly throughout the document.
 Once these details have been negotiated and signed off on, a final, legally binding contract can be written up.

-This contract will then serve as the legal document to which both parties have fully agreed to for the investment at hand.
+This contract will then serve as the legal document to which both parties have fully agreed to a final investment.

 Having a proper and clearly written term sheet that addresses the interests of both parties is important in order for everyone to be on the same page.